Click and jump to

 Frequently Asked Questions

-Registration opens at 1p on March 31st at the parking lot for the High Tech High Graduate School of Education Forum (2150 Cushing Rd.).
-Before you arrive, ensure you have created a Sched profile and signed up for a deep dive session.
+Registration opens at 1:30 am on March 30th at the parking lot for the High Tech High Graduate School of Education Forum (2150 Cushing Rd.).
+Before you arrive, ensure you have created a Sched profile and signed up for your sessions.
+There is early check in available from 4-6 pm on Sunday, March 29th at the High Tech High Graduate School of Education Forum.

-Connection Corner in HTH provides a space for informal connections.
-Grab a seat, take some selfies at the selfie station, or mix and mingle!
+Connection Corridor in High Tech Elementary provides a space for informal connections.
 This is the perfect spot to find new friends or meet up with old friends.

-The DL Marketplace provides you an opportunity to support the student run screen-printing program at HTH by purchasing awesome DL merch such as t-shirts and totes!
-Find the marketplace at the High Tech Middle entry.
+The Marketplace provides you an opportunity to support the student run screen-printing program at High Tech High by purchasing awesome Summit merch such as t-shirts and totes!
+You’ll also be able to purchase books by some of the Deeper Learning and National Summit on Improvement in Education presenters at the “self-serve” bookstore and through Myers Education Press.
+The Marketplace is located at the High Tech Elementary Gym.

-Find the Calm Corner at High Tech High (above the Gym entrance) for meditation, reflection, or naps.
+We invite you to use the Calm Corner, located on the second floor of High Tech Elementary above the Gym for meditation, reflection, or naps.
 For nursing mothers, we offer a Lactation Room.
 Please inquire with staff for access.